fstarred/arcade-hacks/ffight/README.md

 04EA14  move.w  #$3200, ($6,A6)                             3D7C 3200 0006
 ```

-In most of the cases, stages vertical position (0xFF845C) equals 0, so in order to place Belger on our stage we need to replace this instruction:
+In most of the cases, stage vertical position value (0xFF845C) equals 0, so in order to place Belger on our stage we need to replace this instruction:

 ```
 04FF3C  subi.w  #$828, D0                                   0440 0828